HampSwe/train-city/README.md

 The project was inspired by https://www.reddit.com/r/TransitDiagrams/.

-Feel free to contribute in any shape or form.
+Feel free to contribute in any shape or form!